 Preheat your oven to 400 degrees Fahrenheit.

-1. Prepare your “base pie” according your favorite recipe.
-Here we’ve made a 6” deep dish apple pie, and added some star cutouts around the edges.
+1. Prepare your “base pie” according to your favorite recipe.
+Here we’ve made a 6” deep dish apple pie and added some star cutouts around the edges.
 You could use hearts, flowers, or any small cookie cutter you have on hand.
 Before baking, make sure to cut a small vent hole at the top, and give your entire pie top a generous egg wash.
 This will ensure a sturdy crust that will hold up to the insertion of the figure in step 7.

 2. Next, measure the height of your baked and cooled pie.
 Find an image of Draculaura from the web and using an image editing program such as Photoshop, create a “tab” over the lower half of the figure’s body that is an inch shorter than the height of your pie.
 Print the figure on card stock and cut out.

 3. On a clean and floured work surface, roll out a layer of pie dough and give it a generous egg wash.
 Roll out a second layer of dough on top of the first layer while the egg is still wet and tap down firmly.
 This “double dough” preparation is what will give our figure the structural integrity to stand up in the pie without cracking or becoming soggy.

 4. Next, place your Draculaura cut out on your dough, and using a very sharp knife, carefully cut around the contours.
 Use a fondant scoring tool or toothpick to *lightly* score the lines for the dress and other details.

 5. Transfer the figure as well as some small “petal shapes” to a parchment paper-lined baking tray.
 Now mix your edible gel food colors in ceramic containers with a small amount of vanilla extract.
 The alcohol in the extract will help prevent the color from beading up on your dough.
 With a fine food safe brush, begin outlining the details of the face and different sections of the outfit.